andras-sajat/quzzle/README.md

 The task is to find a solution for getting from the initial state of the board to the target state abiding to the rules of the Quzzle game in maximum 90 moves.

-There are two many possible states of the board to explore all of them so my solution is to start from the initial state and explore all possible moves reachable in one move from there.
+There are too many possible states of the board to explore all of them so my solution is to start from the initial state and explore all possible moves reachable in one move from there.
 Then do this inductive from the next steps too until a maximum of 90 steps.
 If the solution is not found until then, then return to an earlier state and try the other possibilities there.

 This solution would explore only those states of the board which are reachable in maximum 90 moves, which is much less..